 Some clinical trials have used a wearable, LED-based bright light therapy device called Re-Timer® (https://www.re-timer.com) that was developed in Australia (e.g., Zalta et al., 2019; Swanson et al., 2018).

-The clinical trials mentioned above had small numbers of participants and were only pilot studies showing that this device was acceptable to patients and deserves to be studied further.
+But, we should understand that these clinical trials had small numbers of participants and were only pilot studies showing that this device was acceptable to patients and deserves to be studied further.
 They do not show conclusively that the device is more efficacious than a control condition.
-Note: These clinical trials did not involve any financial conflict of interest and was not funded by the manufacturer of Re-Timer.

 As with other wearable bright light therapy devices, light from the Re-Timer device can be bothersome to the eyes and can lead to headache or eye irritation though these side effects tend to be mild (Lovato and Lack, 2015).